Mark T. Williams: Bitcoin testimony

 On January 29, 2014, he provided risk testimony before the New York State Department of Financial Services hearing on virtual currencies.
 In the NYSDFS testimony, he stated "as a virtual commodity, Bitcoin remains extremely risky and needs to be closely watched.
 To transform Bitcoin into a virtual currency would require regulation, centralization, creation of a legal framework and strong regulatory oversight."
 According to him, these steps would alone not guarantee Bitcoin's chronically high volatility to drop low enough to allow it to become a trusted transactional currency.
 He raised concerns about Bitcoin, including lack of consumer protection, it being a high-risk virtual commodity, having an artificially inflated price, extreme hoarding, hyped demand, high potential for market manipulation, and fraud.

 On April 2, 2014, Williams provided congressional testimony before the U.S. House of Representatives Committee on Small Business discussing the 10 major risks associated with Bitcoin.
 He was a speaker at the World Bank Law, Justice and Development (LJD) Week October 2014 where he discussed virtual currencies and the regulatory and legal challenges of new peer-to-peer technologies in financial services.

 Bitcoin price volatility

 During Congressional Testimony, Williams stated bitcoin was 7 times more risky than gold, 8 times more risky than the S&P 500, and 15 times more risky than the U.S. dollar.

 In December 2013, after Bitcoin peaked at $1,200, Williams forecasted that it was in a bubble and would trade for less than 10 dollars, an over 90% drop by mid-2014.
 In 2014, Bitcoin prices dropped by over 70% to $344 but never reach $10.
-Other academics including Yale economist Robert Shiller also consider Bitcoin a speculative bubble.
-In November 2014, NYU professor David Yermack forecasted that in November 2015, Bitcoin could be all but worthless.
 In January 2018, Williams further cautioned investors about the cryptocurrency hyper asset bubble, stating it is fraught with uncertainty and high risk.
 Prices can also be manipulated, and exchanges that trade them tend to have little to no regulation and consumer protections.